 In our mission to promote journalism education worldwide, ROOSTERGNN Academy has a series of benefactors, and moreover offers scholarships and financial aid for its students.
 In 2016, we moreover launched our first Journalism Evolution Awards to reward the talent of young journalists.

 The future of ROOSTERGNN is bright and so, too, should the power of the fourth media as a whole.
-In 2017, we will be expanding our newsroom training opportunities, with Travel Journalism and Fashion Journalism Internship Seminars here in the Spanish capital.
+In 2017, we will be expanding our newsroom training opportunities, with Travel Journalism & Photography Internship Seminars here in the Madrid, Spain.

 Step on board, travel with us and kick-start your career.